EnMAP-Box/enmap-box-documentation/source/dev_section/cookbook/dev_speclibs.rst

 Spectral Libraries
 ==================

-Examples how you can use the EnMAP-Box spectral libraries.
+tbd: Examples how you can use the EnMAP-Box spectral libraries.